 Lumetri Final Cut Project

-Presented: Aug.
+- OR -Presented: Aug.
 9, 2017

 Several times each month, Larry Jordan presents a live, on-line, video training webinar discussing issues related to video editing and post-production.
 For a list of upcoming webinars, click here.